 Some people claimed the temperature reached as high as 75 degrees and the heavy snow of January 5 totally melted.

-In Dublin, crowds flocked to the old Parliament House in College Green to hide under the portico, believing it one of the few places strong enough to withstand the storm.
+In Dublin, crowds flocked to the old Parliament House in College Green to hide under the portico, believing it to be one of the few places strong enough to withstand the storm.

 2. The Big Snow of 1947

-Anyone who lived through the blizzard of 1947 will always have it engraved on their memory.
+Anyone who lived through the blizzard of 1947 will always have it ingrained in their memory.
 The harsh conditions and the scarcity of fuel and food made life difficult for both man and beast.

-The snow fell intermittently until the Monday, when a blizzard set in with strong cold winds and harsh daytime snows and this continued for twenty four hours non stop.
+The snow fell intermittently until the Monday, when a blizzard set in with strong cold winds and harsh daytime snows – this continued for twenty-four hours nonstop.
 The blizzard was driven by a fierce east wind and swept the country on the Tuesday.

 The cold weather began around the middle of February and lasted through March.
 Up to 600 people are said to have died.

-The government’s weather forecasters Met Eireann issued an extreme weather warning amid predictions of storm gusts of up to 130kmph battering the west and north west coast.
+The government’s weather forecasters, Met Eireann, issued an extreme weather warning amid predictions of storm gusts of up to 80mph battering the west and northwest coasts.

-Peak winds of 115kmph swept across the rest of the country, thanks to the tail end of Hurricane Katia, which was classified a category four hurricane when it hit the US coastline earlier that month.
+Peak winds of 71mph swept across the rest of the country thanks to the tail end of Hurricane Katia, which was classified a category four hurricane when it had hit the US coastline earlier that month.

-A hurricane downgraded to an extratropical cyclone, Charley brought heavy rainfall and strong winds to Ireland and the United Kingdom, causing at least 11 deaths.
+A hurricane downgraded to an extratropical cyclone, Charley brought heavy rainfall and strong winds to Ireland and the United Kingdom and was responsiblefor at least 11 deaths.

 In Ireland, the rainfall set records for 24 hour totals, including an accumulation of more than 7.8 in (200 mm), which set the record for the greatest daily rainfall total in the country.

-In the country, the rainfall caused widespread flooding, resulting in two rivers bursting their banks.
-In the United Kingdom, the storm caused downed trees and power lines, as well as flooded rivers.
+Across the country, the rainfall caused widespread flooding, including two rivers bursting their banks.
+In the United Kingdom, the storm downed trees and power lines and caused rivers to flood.

 Log in with your social accounts: